BenjaminFrenkel/CS-4375-Portfolio/README.md

 You can see the results of the classification part [here](Assignment%205%20-%20Kernel%20and%20Ensemble/Classification.pdf), and for the regression part [here](Assignment%205%20-%20Kernel%20and%20Ensemble/Regression.pdf)

-You can see the code for the classification part [here](Assignment%205%20-%20Kernel%20and%20Ensemble/Classification.Rmd), and for Regression [here](Assignment%205%20-%20Kernel%20and%20Ensemble/Regression.Rmd)
+You can see the code for the classification part [here](Assignment%205%20-%20Kernel%20and%20Ensemble/Classification.Rmd), and for the regression part [here](Assignment%205%20-%20Kernel%20and%20Ensemble/Regression.Rmd)

 ## Assignment 7 - Image Classification